powsybl/powsybl-core/docs/grid_exchange_formats/iidm/export.md

 The default value is `NODE_BREAKER` to export all voltage levels in the same level of details than the one they are described.

+**iidm.export.xml.topology-level-vl**
+The `iidm.export.xml.topology-level-vl` property is an optional property that defines the topology level to use by voltage level for serialization.
+Usage : iidm.export.xml.topology-level-vl.<voltageLevelId> <TopologyLevel> (ex: iidm.export.xml.topology-level-vl.VL1 NODE_BREAKER)

 **iidm.export.xml.throw-exception-if-extension-not-found**
 The `iidm.export.xml.throw-exception-if-extension-not-found` property is an optional property that defines whether the XIIDM exporter throws an exception if the network contains an unknown or unserializable extension or if it just ignores it.
 Its default value is `false`.